Fort Lauderdale Code Violation Search & Repair | Licensed Contractor

 11+ years resolving violations across Fort Lauderdale and all of Broward County

-Free on-site inspection — typically within 24–48 hours
+Free on-site inspection — typically within 24–48 hours, no obligation

 Waterfront property experience — docks, seawalls, coastal compliance